hashicorp/vault/README.md

 ### Docker-based Tests

 We have created an experimental new testing mechanism inspired by NewTestCluster.
-A minimalist example of how to use it:
+An example of how to use it:

 ```go
 import (